Visual Management - Visualization as a tool for better processes

 Continuous improvement process:

-All employees involved in the project at all levels are responsible for maintaining the workflow and actively improving work processes.
+All employees involved in the project are responsible at all levels for maintaining the workflow and actively improving work processes.

-Other methods of visual management
+Further methods of visual management

 In addition to the methods already mentioned, the following approaches can also be considered: